 Palo Alto's city planners warned in June that the appeal faces long odds.
 Regional bodies have been loath in recent years to grant appeals.
 Of the 14 Bay Area jurisdictions that requested reductions to their allocations in the current cycle (including the eight that filed formal appeals), only three — Hayward, Lafayette and Sunnyvale — saw their numbers adjusted.

-City planner Tim Wong, who is managing Palo Alto's Housing Element process, noted at a May meeting that in the Southern California region, 52 agencies had filed appeal.
+City planner Tim Wong, who is managing Palo Alto's Housing Element process, noted at a May meeting that in the southern California region, 52 agencies had filed an appeal.
 Two of them were able to "partially succeed," he said.

 Palo Alto's letter also argues that ABAG unfairly penalizes the city for instituting a cap on office developments, a move intended to reduce the demand for housing by reducing job growth.
 But the city's move is now being used by the regional agency to justify increasing the housing allocation under the dubious assumption that because developers can't build offices, they will now build housing, according to the city.

-The city's top concern, DuBois told this news organization in an interview, is the pace of construction that the allocation would require.
+The city's top concern, DuBois told the Weekly in an interview, is the pace of construction that the allocation would require.
 More than half of the housing that the city is projected to need under the regional vision document, Plan 2050, would be "front-loaded in the next eight years" if the city were to meet its allocated housing total for the coming cycle, he said.
 From the pace of construction standpoint, this would be impractical, he said.

 "There are specific reasons for our appeal," DuBois said.
 "It's not general grumbling and complaining, which is sometimes how it's painted.
 There are very specific issues with specific numbers.
 It's not just making stuff up and being frivolous.
 It's looking at how ABAG looked at the Palo Alto situation and how they assigned us numbers and where it makes sense."

 ABAG is scheduled to hold public hearings on all of the appeals in September before making its determinations later in the fall.
 The agency's Executive Committee is scheduled to adopt the Final RHNA Plan in November or December.
-ABAG underscores on its website that it is required by Housing Element Law to allocate all of the 441,176 units assigned to the Bay Area by HCD.
+ABAG underscores on its website that it is required by Housing Element Law to allocate all of the 441,176 units assigned to the Bay Area by the state Department of Housing and Community Development.

 "If the appeal of a jurisdiction's draft RHNA allocation is successful, ABAG must redistribute the units to other local governments in the region," the agency states on its webpage.